calculemuscode/abt-js/README.md

 }
 ```

-The variables output by `abt.args` will always be fresh in `fv`.
-This means that as you traverse an `ABT`
+The variable identifiers output by `abt.args` will always be distinct from each other and from any identifier
-adding fresh variables to the set as required, you'll never add a free variable to `fv` that was already
-there.
+in `fv`.

 ```javascript
 > const abt = require("@calculemus/abt").abt;